Gourang14/My-Resume/README.md

 ### III.
 SOAP Note Generation (Bonus)

 **Q: How would you train an NLP model to map medical transcripts into SOAP format?**
 **A:** This problem can be modeled as a **sequence-to-sequence task**.
-Architectures such as **LED (Long Encoder–Decoder)** are well-suited for long clinical conversations and could be fine-tuned on paired transcript–SOAP datasets (e.g., MT-SOAP), subject to clinical validation.
+Architectures such as **LED (Long Encoder–Decoder)** are well-suited for long clinical conversations and could be fine-tuned on paired transcript-SOAP datasets (e.g., MT-SOAP), subject to clinical validation.

 **Q: What rule-based or deep-learning techniques would improve the accuracy of SOAP note generation?**
 **A:** A hybrid strategy is most effective.